pmatran/french_road_accidents/README.md

 -----------------------------------------------
 This project is a simple Data Science analysis based on the `Kaggle` dataset : [Accidents in France from 2005 to 2016](https://www.kaggle.com/datasets/ahmedlahlou/accidents-in-france-from-2005-to-2016) provided by [Ahmed Lahlou Mimi](https://www.kaggle.com/ahmedlahlou).

-The datset contains several data tables related to recorded accidents in french territory:
+The dataset contains several data tables related to recorded accidents in french territory:
 - `caracteristics.csv`
 - `holidays.csv`
 - `places.csv`